Jane Heeley MBACP Registered

 Please note that the areas I deal with in counselling I have indicated, really are only a guide - you are welcome to contact me if you require any information in more detail.

-Payment is welcome by cash, cheque or credit / debit card
+Payment welcome by cash, credit or debit card, cheque or online bank transfer

 Maps & Directions